São Paulo Museum of Art

-The museum is a non-profit institution founded in 1947 by Assis Chateaubriand and Pietro Maria Bardi.
-MASP distinguished itself for many important initiatives concerning museology and art education in Brazil, as well as for its pioneering role as a cultural center.
-It was also the first Brazilian museum interested in post-World War II art.
+The museum was founded in 1947 by Assis Chateaubriand and Pietro Maria Bardi, and is maintained as a non-profit institution.
+MASP distinguished itself by its involvement in several important initiatives concerning museology and art education in Brazil, as well as for its pioneering role as a cultural center.
+It was also the first Brazilian museum to display post-World War II art.

-The museum is internationally recognized for its collection of European art, considered the finest in Latin America and all Southern Hemisphere.
+The museum is internationally recognized for its collection of European art, considered to be one of the finest in both Latin America and the Southern Hemisphere.
 It also houses an important collection of Brazilian art, prints and drawings, as well as smaller collections of African and Asian art, antiquities, decorative arts, and others, amounting to more than 8,000 pieces.
-MASP also has one of the largest art libraries in the country.
-The entire collection was placed to the Brazilian National Heritage list by Brazil's Institute of History and Art.
+MASP also contains one of the largest art libraries in the country.
+The entire collection was placed on the Brazilian National Heritage list by Brazil's Institute of History and Art.

 History

 General context

 At the end of the 1940s, the Brazilian economy was going through large structural changes as a result of accelerating industrialization.
 The city of São Paulo subsequently established itself as the most important industrial hub in the country.
 Prior to that time, São Paulo's role in modern art had been marked by the Week of Modern Art of 1922.
 Despite the importance this event had enjoyed in the 1920s, Modernism wouldn't draw much attention of city dwellers and institutions in the following decades.
 There was only one art museum in São Paulo, the Pinacoteca do Estado, solely devoted to Academic art, and a commercial gallery.

 Assis Chateaubriand, founder and owner of the Diários Associados, or "Associated Daily Press", the largest media and press conglomerate of Brazil at the time, was one of the most influential individuals of this period.
 In the late 1940s, Chateaubriand started a campaign to acquire masterpieces to form an art collection of international renown in Brazil.
 He intended to host the museum in Rio de Janeiro, but ultimately chose São Paulo, where he believed it would be easier to gather the necessary funds, since this city was enjoying a very prosperous moment.
 At the same time, the European art market had been deeply influenced by the end of World War II, making it possible to acquire fine artworks for reasonable prices.

 With the help of Pietro Maria Bardi, an Italian professor, critic, art dealer and former owner of galleries in Milan and Rome, Chateaubriand created a "Museum of Classical and Modern Art".
 Though he initially planned to lead the project for only a year, Bardi dedicated the rest of his life to it.
 He moved to Brazil together with his wife, the architect Lina Bo Bardi, and brought along his library and his private art collection.